zinzloun/THM_WriteUP/windcorp/README.md

         }

-The service on the start event will execute our reverse shell, before it will sleep 10 seconds, this to permit us, once restarted IVPN service, to cloes the current nc listener and to start it again, otherwise since the port would be occupied by the current session, the exploit wont work.
+The service startign will execute our reverse shell, before it will sleep 10 seconds, this to permit us, once restarted IVPN service, to cloes the current nc listener and to start it again, otherwise since the port would be occupied by the current session, the exploit wont work.
 Eventually you can configure the service name in ProjectInstaller.Designer.cs

 	...
  	 private void InitializeComponent()